Violence against women and their children

 This measure will be replaced in the future when available data are improved.
 During the life of the Strategy, this measure will be replaced by ‘Proportion of domestic and family violence services that are accessible and inclusive for women with disability’.

-• In 2020–21, 82% of SHS clients with disability experiencing domestic and family violence were provided assistance for accommodation when needed.
+• In 2021–22, 79% of SHS clients with disability experiencing domestic and family violence were provided assistance for accommodation when needed.
+This was 3 percentage points lower than at baseline (2020–21) (82%), indicating regress since the Strategy began.

-• This proportion decreased between 2013–14 and 2016–17 from 87% to 81% and has remained between 81% and 82% since (Figure 4.3).
-The number of SHS clients with disability experiencing domestic and family violence who were provided assistance for accommodation has fallen over time.
-Regression modelling of the data shows a modelled decrease of 0.8 of a percentage point per year and a modelled decrease of 6.4% over the reference period.
+• The proportion in 2021–22 is the lowest proportion in the time series presented.
+Across the period 2013–14 and 2016–17 the proportion decreased from 87% to 81%.
+It remained between 81% and 82% until 2021–22 when it dropped to 79%.
+Regression modelling of the data shows a modelled decrease of 0.9 of a percentage point per year and a modelled decrease of 7.9% over the reference period.

 Things to consider when interpreting results

-• Disability status was unknown for 21% of SHS clients experiencing domestic and family violence who needed assistance in 2013–14.
-Between 2014–15 and 2020–21, the proportion of SHS clients with unknown disability status has ranged between 4.1% and 6.7% of these clients.
+• Disability status was unknown for 21% of SHS clients experiencing domestic and family violence who needed, and were provided with, accommodation assistance in 2013–14.
+Between 2014–15 and 2021–22, the proportion of SHS clients with unknown disability status has ranged between 3.2% and 5.9%.

 • Data for 2013–14 to 2016–17 have been adjusted for non-response.
 Due to improvements in the rates of agency participation and Statistical Language Key validity, data for 2017–18 onwards are not weighted.
 The removal of weighting does not constitute a break in time series, and weighted data from 2011–12 to 2016–17 are comparable with unweighted data for 2017–18 onwards.

-These data show the proportion of specialist homelessness services clients with disability (of all ages) experiencing domestic and family violence who are provided assistance with accommodation when needed.
-Data from 2013–14 to 2020–21 are used.
-In 2020–21, 82.3% of clients with disability were provided assistance with accommodation when needed, compared with 86.7% in 2013–14.
+The data in the graph and the table below show the proportion of specialist homelessness services clients with disability (of all ages) experiencing family and domestic violence (FDV) who are provided assistance with accommodation when needed.
+Data from 2013–14 to 2021–22 are used.
+In 2021–22, 79% of clients with disability were provided assistance with accommodation when needed, compared with 87% in 2013–14.

 Source: Specialist Homelessness Services Collection (SHSC) | Data source overview